mathbeveridge/math236_f20/README.md

 # math236_f20
-Math 236 Linear Algebra Course Manual
+Math 236 Linear Algebra Course Handbook

 This online handbook accompanies MATH 236 Linear Algebra.
 The progression of topics comes from David Lay's book, though we are transitioning to using online book by Dan Margalit and Joseph Rabinoff at Georgia Tech.